Hardware Setup¶

 ABC Relay¶

 Compatible with ABC Financial access control hardware.
-Connect via USB.
 Configure relay type as ABC in DFACS.

 "Dumb" Relay¶